nakashima-hikaru/implied-vol/README.md

 Both papers and related materials are available on [Peter Jäckel's website](http://www.jaeckel.org/).

+## Key differences from the original Authors' Implementation

+- Enables the use of custom special functions for calculating implied volatilities and option prices.
+- Modified to return results earlier for ATM cases.
+- Utilizes explicit FMA instructions when available.
+    - Results are undefined when inputs contain NaNs.
+(This is because this crate provides builders that handle errors.)
+    - Some implementations of asymptotic expansions differ from the original authors' implementation for FMA utilization.

 ## Performance

 Benchmark results, available via our [GitHub Actions](https://github.com/nakashima-hikaru/implied-vol/actions),